-- Cottonseed and clove oil combination can be found in consumer botanical instecicide solutions for ant control
+- A cottonseed and clove oil combination can be found in consumer botanical instecicide solutions for ant control.

-- Orange peel extract as a control for ants including fire ants by dissolving the waxy exoskeleton and clogging the spiracles that enable them to breathe
+- Orange peel extract as a control for ants, including fire ants.
+It dissolves the waxy exoskeleton and clogs the spiracles that enable them to breathe.

-- Caster oil as a mole repellent for moles, gophers, and other burrowing animals
+- Castor oil as a mole repellent for moles, gophers, and other burrowing animals.

-- Diatomaceous earth is an odorless white powder derived from finely milled fossilized shells of organisms called diatoms.
-This product is often used for indoor and outdoor pest control such as ants, crickets, fleas, beetles and cockroaches.
+- Diatomaceous earth, an odorless white powder derived from finely milled fossilized shells of organisms called diatoms.
+This product is often used for indoor and outdoor control of pests such as ants, crickets, fleas, beetles, and cockroaches.

-- Several bait products that contain spinosad, an insecticide derived naturally by fermentation of Saccharopolyspora spinosa, are also being used to control ants, sow bugs, pillbugs, crickets and earwigs
+- Several bait products that contain spinosad, an insecticide derived naturally by fermentation of Saccharopolyspora spinosa.
+These are also being used to control ants, sow bugs, pillbugs, crickets and earwigs.

 Public Health/Vector Control

 Public Health includes control of disease-vectoring and nuisance insects by abatement agencies around the world.
-Proper use of Integrated Vector Management (IVM) programs improve human health by reducing populations of mosquito species such as Aedes aegypti, Adeas albopictus and Culex Spp. that have the capacity to transmit Chikungunya, Dengue Fever, Rift Valley Fever, Yellow Fever, and Zika.
-The World Health Organization (WHO) states that mosquitos cause millions of deaths every year; in 2015 malaria alone claimed 438,000 lives.
-Through protective measures and the adoption of IVM programmed approach, many lives are spared.
+Proper use of Integrated Vector Management (IVM) programs improve human health by reducing populations of mosquito species, such as Aedes aegypti, Aedes albopictus and Culex spp., that have the capacity to transmit Chikungunya, Dengue Fever, Rift Valley Fever, Yellow Fever, and Zika.
+The World Health Organization (WHO) states that mosquitos cause millions of deaths every year; in 2015, malaria alone claimed 438,000 lives.
+Through protective measures and the adoption of an IVM programmed approach, many lives are spared.

-Todaybiological solutions offer active ingredients that are not harmful to the people they protect through formulations that are versatile in application.
-Common forms of applications of biological larvacides are direct to the conducive environment for mosquito oviposition and Wide-Area Spraying (WAS) where a product is applied aerially or by backpack in areas where mosquito larval habitat are cryptic and large scale.
+Today, biological solutions offer active ingredients that are not harmful to the people they protect through formulations that are versatile in application.
+Biological larvicides are commonly applied direct to the conducive environment for mosquito oviposition, as well as by Wide-Area Spraying (WAS), where a product is applied aerially or by backpack in areas where mosquito larval habitats are cryptic and large scale.

-Among the biological products that are used for protection of Public Heath include:
+Examples of the biological products used for protection of Public Heath include:

-- Example: Bacillus thuringiensis israelensis (strain AM65-52) is often used in aerial applications to control mosquito larve.
+- Bacillus thuringiensis israelensis (strain AM65-52).
+This is often used in aerial applications to control mosquito larve.
 Although this active ingredient is highly toxic to certain species of larvae, it is not harmful to non-target organisms.

-- Example: Physical barriers with treatment of biological insecticides serve to assist with the reduction of vector transmitted diseases.
+- Deltamethrin.
+Physical barriers treated with biological insecticides serve to assist with the reduction of vector transmitted diseases.
 The WHO recommends products like Deltramethrin, a synthetically produced insecticide based structurally on natural pyrethrins, to be used as an insecticide in mosquito netting for improved vector control.

-In North America, the widespread of the gypsy moth, Lymantria dispar, has resulted in 488,649 hectares of defoliated forests in 2010 alone.
+In North America, the wide spread of the gypsy moth, Lymantria dispar, resulted in 488,649 hectares of defoliated forests in 2010 alone.
 Effective conventional and biological solutions have been identified to combat the spread of pests like the gypsy moth that cause widespread deforestation.
-In addition, the U.S. Forest Service promotes use of natural agents like insect parasitoids and predators, small mammals and birds as predators, as well as viruses and fungis known to cause mortality for gyspy moth populations.
-The Forest Health Protection (FHP) Program created to develop a strong international effort for forest health.
-The FHP Program has one of it’s four stated goals that biological control options are in place to protect U.S. forests from pests.
+In addition, the U.S. Forest Service promotes the use of natural agents like insect parasitoids and predators, small mammals, and birds as predators, as well as viruses and fungi known to cause mortality for gyspy moth populations.
+The Forest Health Protection (FHP) Program was created to develop a strong international effort for forest health.
+The FHP Program has one of its four stated goals that biological control options are in place to protect U.S. forests from pests.

-Among the biological products that are used for Forestry Health include:
+Some of the biological products used for Forestry Health include:

-- Bacillus thuringiensis kurstaki (strain ABTS-351) is a naturally occurring bacterium that affects only caterpillars that when ingested, is toxic to catepillars and leads to death within two days.
+- Bacillus thuringiensis kurstaki (strain ABTS-351).
+This is a naturally occurring bacterium that affects only caterpillars that when ingested, is toxic to catepillars and leads to death within two days.
 This active ingredient has minimal environmental impact and will not harm other types of insects, fish, birds, or mammals.